 Next to Crate Brewery, the Alfred Le Roy is the ideal quirky bar, set up on a canal boat!
 Its White Building cocktail is a tribute to the establishment it’s moored next to, and is a fascinating mix of gingerbread, kombucha and egg white.

 Canalside Mooring 7 Queens Yard, White Post Lane, Hackney Wick E9 5EN

-Everyone gets excited about Aperol Spritz in the summer and Oslo, in Hackney Central takes this one step further with using pear and ginger flavours as well as yuzu sherbet for a spritz with a twist.
+Everyone gets excited about Spritz in the summer and Oslo, in Hackney Central takes this one step further with using Fee Brothers Grapefruit Bitters and Angostura Orange Bitters as well as prosecco and soda for a spritz with a twist.

 1A Amhurst Road, Hackney Central, E8 1LL

 Fontaine’s – Airmail